-Editorial Note: This is the fifth is the Lasagna series of posts that began with Not So Bad Pharma, April Fool, Tragedy of Lou Lasagna, Empire of Humbug: Bad Pharma and will continue through to Brand Fascism and Witty A: Report to the President.
+Editorial Note: This is the fifth is the Lasagna series of posts that began with Not So Bad Pharma, April Fool in Harlow, The Tragedy of Lou Lasagna, Empire of Humbug: Bad Pharma and will continue through to Brand Fascism and Witty A: Report to the President.

 In 1954 soon after his article with Beecher put the placebo on the map, Lasagna was recruited from Harvard to Hopkins.
 Beecher pleaded with him to stay in Boston.

 “Now that I am faced with the unhappy fact that you are gone, I find it more depressing than I can say….
 If your future career is anything like your performance here it is bound to be spectacular.”

 Lasagna ended his days back in Boston, leading a Center for the Study of Drug Development, whose brief was to foster the development of specific treatments for specific conditions.
 In 1980, he was made president of the American College of Neuropsychopharmacology.
 The placebo had vanished from his working life.